 For more information, log on to the CUW IRB website at www.cuw.edu/departments/irb.
 You may also phone the IRB office at (262) 243-4514 or the Office of Institutional Research at (262) 243-4207.

-The Learning Resource Center (LRC) offers both on-campus and online academic support for accelerated learning students.
-The Learning Resource Center is housed at the Mequon campus.
-Hours of operation are Monday – Friday, 8:00 a.m. – 4:30 p.m.
-For more information, please call 262-243-2623 or send an email to email@example.com.
+The Academic Resource Center (ARC) provides free services, programs and supports for Undergraduate, Graduate, Center and Online students.
+The Academic Resource Center is located on the Mequon and Ann Arbor campuses.
+Hours of operation are Monday - Friday, 8:00 a.m. - 4:30 p.m.
+For more information email Mequon campus at firstname.lastname@example.org or Ann Arbor campus at email@example.com.

-Smarthinking is a free online tutoring service staffed by trained online instructors who can tutor students in the general undergraduate subject areas of Mathematics (Algebra, Geometry, Tirgonometry, and Calculus), Science (General and Organic Chemistry, Physics, Biology, Anatomy, Physiology), Business (Introduction to Accounting, Economics, Statistics, Finance), Spanish, and Writing.
-Students may use Smarthinking services for up to 15 hours per semester.
-Please visit www.smarthinking.com to view the disciplines for which Smarthinking offers academic support.
+Online Tutoring - Free online tutoring service staffed by trained online instructors who can tutor students in the general undergraduate subject areas of Mathematics (Algebra, Geometry, Trigonometry, and Calculus), Science (General and Organic Chemistry, Physics, Biology, Anatomy, Physiology), Business (Introduction to Accounting, Economics, Statistics, Finance), Spanish, and Writing.
+For more information contact the ARC on the CUW or CUAA campus: www.cuw.edu or www.cuaa.edu.

 A director of counseling supervises the counseling activities on the campus.
 The director serves as a counselor for students desiring personal counseling.
 Graduate students may also be referred to agencies in the community as individual needs warrant.

 A parking sticker is required for all student vehicles prior to parking on campus.
 Parking stickers are issued by Campus Safety.
-There is no charge for parking stickers.
+There is no charge for parking stickers for graduate students.
 Rules and regulations pertaining to parking can be obtained in the Campus Safety Office.